Page 6 - Benchmark: PCMark 8

 About PCMark 8

-PCMark 8 is the latest version in our series of popular PC benchmarking tools.
-It is designed to test the performance of all types of PC, from tablets to desktops.
+PCMark 8 is the latest version in our series of industry standard PC benchmarking tools.
+With PCMark 8 you can test the performance of all types of PC, from tablets to desktops.
 With five separate benchmark tests plus battery life testing, PCMark 8 helps you find the devices that offer the perfect combination of efficiency and performance.
 PCMark 8 is the complete PC benchmark for home and business.

 From: Developer's Page

 PCMark 8 is the latest revision of the popular full system benchmark from Futuremark.
 It tests five general categories, which includes Home, Creative, Work, Storage, and Applications.
 In order to run the Applications benchmark, you must have Adobe Creative Suite and Microsoft Office installed.
 We do have those programs here at APH Networks, but this is a test platform, so we do not have extra licenses to go around just for benchmarking purposes.
 As such, I left them out of my results.
 I did not run the Storage suite, because we are testing a memory kit here.
-With PCMark 8 fired up, all tests were run in Accelerated mode, where available.
+With PCMark 8 fired up, all tests were run in Conventional mode.
 All tested RAM came out to be extremely close.
-If we were to go by absolute values, however, higher bandwidth memory scored marginally higher, so the Patriot Viper 4 PC4-22400 2x8GB at DDR4-2800 had some disadvantages except for the first test.
+Even if we were to go by absolute values, there was no clear winner, even if the G.Skill Ripjaws V F4-2400C15D-32GVR 2x16GB was the slowest rated memory of the bunch.
 Do keep in mind the differences were virtually negligible.

 1. Introduction, Packaging, Specifications